 Certified Nurse Midwives (CNM) are highly skilled professionals who have received formal training in primary care and women’s health from a nationally accredited program through the American College of Nurse-Midwives (ACME).
 They receive their certification through the American Colleges of Nurse Midwives (ACNM).
-The midwives on staff here at CHI Health are Certified Nurse Midwives.
+Read more of our Midwifery Frequently Asked Questions.

 - Free orientation class with other expecting families so that many of your questions can be answered and a tour can be given